NASA's Mission to Pluto and the Kuiper Belt

 The New Horizons science payload consists of seven instruments – three optical instruments, two plasma instruments, a dust sensor and a radio science receiver/radiometer.
 This payload was designed to investigate the global geology, surface composition and temperature, and the atmospheric pressure, temperature and escape rate of Pluto and its moons.

-The same payload is now being used to explore Ultima Thule, the most distant object ever targeted for a flyby.
+The same payload was used to explore Arrokoth, the most distant object ever targeted for a flyby.

 The payload is incredibly power efficient – with the instruments collectively drawing less than 28 watts – and represents a degree of miniaturization that is unprecedented in planetary exploration.
 The instruments were designed specifically to handle the cold conditions and low light levels in the Kuiper Belt.